uw935/telegram-anon-chat/README.md

 ## About
 This bot made for communication between random people in chat with saving anonymousity.

-Project was written like pet in Python 3.8.10 using aiogram.
+Project is written like pet in Python 3.8.10 using aiogram.

 ### How is it working